The Play Settings let you control a lot of different properties of your scene in Play Mode or when you export your scene.

-Super Team subscription you can remove the Spline logo from Public URL’s.
+Super Team subscription you can remove the Spline logo from Public URLs, Viewer embeds and Code Exports.

-Make orbiting your scene smoother with Soft Orbit or sharper by turning it off.
+Soft orbit → Make orbiting your scene smoother with Soft Orbit set to Yes.

 Add an hover effect on your whole scene with the On Hover setting.

-The sensitivity slider will make the effect stronger or more subtle.
+Sensitivity → The sensitivity value will make the effect stronger or more subtle.

-Orbit Limits will force your orbit to be constrained to a specific area of your scene with the starting point being the position of your main camera.
+Orbit Limits and Pan Limits will force the camera Orbit and Pan to be constrained to a specific limit from the initiate position of the main camera.

-With Zoom Limits you can choose a minimum and maximum percentage of zoom allowed when interacting with your scene.
+Zoom Limits can control the minimum and maximum percentage of zoom allowed for the main camera.

 Animated Turntable lets you add an automatic rotation to your scene on the Y axis.

-Define the speed and direction of the rotation.
+Speed → defines the speed of the rotation.

 Direction → defines the direction of the rotation.